zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Thus, the formulas match if the particles are small and the condition imposed by Eqn.
 22.1 is satisfied.

+For larger particles, RGB has a more interesting angular behavior...
+Angular depends on the size of the particle...

 ---

 RGB not mutually interacting dipoles